dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

   /**
    * Purges the workflow instance state from the workflow state store.
-   *
-   * This method removes the persisted state associated with a workflow instance from the state store.
-   *
-   * @param {string} workflowInstanceId - The unique identifier of the workflow instance to purge.
-   * @return {Promise<boolean>} A Promise that resolves to true if the workflow state was found and purged successfully, otherwise false.
    */
   public async purgeWorkflow(workflowInstanceId: string): Promise<boolean> {
     const purgeResult = await this._innerClient.purgeOrchestration(workflowInstanceId);